Random Regularity of the Vlasov-Poisson System with Random Initial Inputs in the Quasineutral Regime: Main results

 \section{Main results}

-In this paper, we mainly achieve results in the following two perspectives: (A) We prove the uniform convergence with respect to $z$ under the Wasserstein distance between the Vlasov-Poisson system with initial uncertainty in the quasineutral regime and its quasineutral limit system by imposing some restrictions on $z$, attaining an upper bound for this distance and then estimating each part of this upper bound.
-(B) By defining a new norm with respect to $\varepsilon$ and performing a variable substitution to estimate the solutions to Eq. $\eqref{4}$ under this norm, we establish the random regularity of the Vlasov-Poisson system with initial uncertainty in the quasineutral regime.
+In this paper, we mainly achieve results in the following two perspectives: (A) We prove the uniform convergence with respect to $z$ in the Wasserstein distance between the Vlasov-Poisson system Eq. \eqref{7} with initial uncertainty in the quasineutral regime and its quasineutral limit system Eq. \eqref{8} in the two-dimensional and three-dimensional cases.
+This result is established by imposing fitting restrictions on $z$, attaining an upper bound for this distance and then estimating each part of this upper bound.
+(B) By defining a new norm with respect to $\varepsilon$ and performing a variable substitution to estimate the solutions to Eq. \eqref{7} in the one-dimensional case as well as their derivatives under this norm, we establish the random regularity of the Vlasov-Poisson system with initial uncertainty in the quasineutral regime.
+For higher-dimensional cases ($d=2, 3$), we establish the convergence of the distribution function of the uncertain Vlasov-Poisson system in the quasineutral regime by imposing the boundedness of the density, velocity, and their respective errors with respect to the limit counterparts in Theorem \ref{thm1}.
+For $d=1$, by defining a norm with respect to the quasineutral parameter, we establish the random regularity explicitly with respect to the quasineutral parameter $\varepsilon$ for both the solutions and their derivatives in Theorem \ref{thm2}, which indicates insensitivity to the propagation of uncertainty in the initial data and suggests that the random regularity can persist in long-time in the quasineutral regime, revealing deeper properties of the system.
+Note that for $d=1$, analogous convergence analysis in the Wasserstein distance can also be conducted.
+However, in this work, we establish a more profound random regularity analysis for the one-dimensional scenario.
+On the other hand, due to additional challenges in higher-dimensional cases, our random regularity analysis is currently restricted to one dimension.
+The extension of random regularity analysis to higher dimensions are reserved for future investigations.
+To address the additional challenges posed by the randomness and the quasineutral regime, we construct a set $A_{z,\delta,M,z_{0}}$ and a new norm $\left \| \cdot \right \| _{a,t_{0},k,m }$ respectively.
+The set $A_{z,\delta,M,z_{0}}$ plays a vital role in achieving uniform convergence in the Wasserstein distance for the random model, and the new norm is essential for proving the random regularity in the quasineutral regime.